You would like information on preventive maintenance, troubleshooting, repair, and conversion for your Act! database.

 - Copy your database backups to a secure, off-site location.

-- In Act!, under the Tools menu, select Database Maintenance and click Check and Repair... as detailed in Act! database rebuild and repair procedures article.
+- In Act!, under the Tools menu, select Database Maintenance and click Check and Repair... as detailed in the article Act! database rebuild and repair procedures.

 This task can be scheduled to occur automatically using the Act!
 Scheduler.
 Please refer to the following Knowledgebase Article for more information:Title: How to Automatically Perform Database Maintenance